- Sermon Notes

 3. “Day and night”

 a.
-This is not a reference to morning and evening study, though there is truly nothing wrong with doing so.
+This is not referring to morning and evening study, though there is nothing wrong with doing so.

 b.
 Rather, it is a reference to a life that is continually and consistently in God’s Word.

 c.
 This is a comprehensive term for the study and application of God’s Word to one’s life.